JDASoftwareGroup/jdatech.github.io/_posts/2020-09-01-java-giants.md

         return result == answer;
     }
 ```
 This method always returns 525_600 regardless of input and convoluted logic.
 The first time that the JIT compiles this to assembler, it will transform the method "as-is".
-In JITWatch, we see this for the get() method:
+In JITWatch, we see the following for the get() method, where the code is on the left, the bytecode for the get() method is in the middle, and the assembly on the right:
 ![get_c1](/assets/images/2020-09-14-get-c1.png)

 Figure 2:  get() with bytecode and assembly.

-The code is on the left, the bytecode for the get() method is in the middle, and the assembly on the right.
 I will zoom in so you can see the assembly better:
 ![get_c1_zoomed](/assets/images/2020-09-14-get-c1-zoomed.png)

 Figure 3:  C1 get() assembly zoomed